BlueWinds/Ex3CharmRewrite/README.md

 - Remove stunting from charm texts.
 Some people will disagree with this approach, but I've aimed for dry, clear, simple language which tells you what happens, rather than what it looks like.
 Different characters will use the same charms in different ways.
 - Remove unthematic charms.
 Solars do not mess with fate, they do not inhabit clone bodies, they do not cause natural disasters by research.
 - Shorten the chapter.
 The charm descriptions are generally 1/2 to 1/5th the original length.
 - Being a queer woman myself, I have experience with some of the issues around gendered language, but in this case I've preferred brevity and clarity over gender-neutrality.
-The Solar is still always referred to as she/her, everyone around her as he/him/they. (if you want to refer to me, she/her is good, thanks )
+The Solar is still always referred to as she/her, everyone around her as he/him/they.

 Feedback is welcome.
 This is, however, an opinionated rewrite - I will not spend much time arguing over my opinions about what is Solar and what I want from the charms chapter.